jwilkins88/flem-tool/README.md

 #### Line Module

 This is most useful as a "sub-module".
 I use it in both the [CPU Module](#cpu-module) and the [GPU Module](#gpu-module), but it also has more uses.
-In my gif in the intro, I'm using the line module to create separation between the Clock Module and the gpu/cpu info.
 Currently, this is my only "static" module (i.e., it doesn't run a thread, and it never updates - unless there's a config update).
 Currently only supports horizontal lines.

 **Module Type**: LineModule